nishchalnigam/2750-Cassandra/README.md

 4. Start Cassandra with `sudo service cassandra start` and check the status using `nodetool status` and `sudo service cassandra status` commands:

 	![alt text](https://github.com/nishchalnigam/2750-Cassandra/blob/master/Gallery/Nodetool%20status.JPG)

+Configuring on 3 nodes remaining

+## Part 2: Importing Data into Cassandra:

+1. Make sure Python is installed on the VM, and then run CQL with the `cqlsh` command